antwanaa/HCICode/README.md

 - If desired recipient is
     - Left wearable: start message with 'l'
     - Right wearable: start message with 'r'
-    - computer: start message with 'c'
+    - computer: start message with 'c' (not implemented)
-    - both left and right wearable: start message with 'a'
+    - both left and right wearable: start message with 'a' (not implemented yet)
 - finish all strings with '\n'

+Wiring:
+- pin 2 of RIGHT to pin 1 or LEFT
+- pin 3 of RIGHT to pin 0 of LEFT